exasol/transformers-extension/doc/developer_guide/developer_guide.md

 prediction, such that each input row has a row for each prediction result.

 Moreover, Some parameters can be set to manage the (model)output:
-* new output columns expected from this task should be specified in the `new_columns` list.
 * we use `desired_fields_in_prediction` to filter the output of the model.

 ## Tests